 The Thing with Szimpla Kert…

 And then there’s the thing with Szimpla Kert: Everyone’s heard of it and for many it’s the biggest attraction of the whole entire city.
 It’s the great-grandfather of all ruin pubs.
 It’s the thing.
 The original.
 Where all of it started.
 And yes, by all means, everyone should go and see Szimpla once.
 It’s a unique place to the world.
-The interior is nuts.
-You’ll literally go apeshit the first time you enter.
-It’s like witnessing the gang bang of every single flea market of the world on acid.
-So yeah, it’s quite spectacular.
+The interior is wicked.
+You’ll literally go nuts the first time you enter.
+It’s somewhat like the crossbreed of every single flea market of the world.
 But keep in mind that (at least in our opinion) it’s neither a “local”, nor a particularly laid-back, let alone authentic place anymore, since the the party-crowd missed a few notes throughout the years:

 - An authentic ruin pub doesn’t have to be guarded by three security officers that check everyone’s bags.

 - An authentic ruin pub doesn’t have a souvenir shop on its ground floor.

 - You don’t usually find people in slim fit Hugo Boss suits sipping cocktails in an authentic ruin pub.

 - An authentic ruin pub doesn’t shamelessly charge three times of the price of a regular pub.

 - An authentic ruin pub doesn’t have a two-hour waiting line in front of its doors on weekends, since…

 - An authentic ruin pub keeps a low profile and doesn’t cater to all the masses.